OpenSourceEconomics/respy/doc/source/reliability.rst

 Reliability
 ===========

 We document the results of two straightforward Monte Carlo exercises to illustrate the reliability of the ``respy`` package.
 We use the first parameterization from Keane (1994) and simulate a sample of 1,000 agents.
 Then we run two estimations with alternative starting values.
-We use the root-mean squared error (RMSE) of the simulated choice probabilities to assess the overall reliability of our estimation results.
+We use the root-mean squared error (RMSE) of the simulated choice probabilities to assess the estimator's overall reliability.
 We use the NEWUOA algorithm with its default tuning parameters and allow for a maximum of 3,000 evaluations of the criterion function.

 ... starting at true values
 ---------------------------